-The calculations in the table below are based on 304,897,929 ordinary shares on an as-converted basis outstanding as of March 31, 2020, and Class A ordinary shares and Class B ordinary shares issued and outstanding immediately after the completion of this offering, assuming the underwriters do not exercise their over-allotment option.
+The calculations in the table below are based on 304,897,929 ordinary shares on an as-converted basis outstanding as of May 31, 2020, and 320,717,991 Class A ordinary shares and 76,179,938 Class B ordinary shares issued and outstanding immediately after the completion of this offering and the concurrent private placement, assuming the underwriters do not exercise their over-allotment option.

 Beneficial ownership is determined in accordance with the rules and regulations of the SEC.
 In computing the number of shares beneficially owned by a person and the percentage ownership of that person, we have included shares that the person has the right to acquire within 60 days, including through the exercise of any option, warrant or other right or the conversion of any other security.
 These shares, however, are not included in the computation of the percentage ownership of any other person.
+The table does not give effect to any ADSs that may be acquired by our directors pursuant to the directed ADS program.